noahdasanaike/instability_forecasting/README.md

 ### Uniformity

-In order to establish uniformity across variables, we categorize them by CAMEO event codes as follows:
+In order to establish uniformity across conflict variables, we categorize them by CAMEO event codes as follows:

 GDELT
 - Categories 14-20 are pulled